rabbitmq/rabbitmq-public-umbrella/rabbitmq-docs/release-notes/README-2.7.0.txt

 plugins
 -------
 bug fixes
 - HTTP-based plugins did not shut down correctly when stopped independently of the Erlang VM

 enhancements
 - plugins are included in the main rabbitmq-server release, simplifying server configuration and upgrades; a new tool, rabbitmq-plugins, enables and disables plugins; see http://www.rabbitmq.com/plugins.html
 - rabbitmq_federation is no longer considered experimental
 - new experimental plugin: rabbitmq_consistent_hash_exchange, useful for load balancing very high message rates across multiple queues
 - new experimental plugin: rabbitmq_tracing, a management UI for the firehose

 management plugin
 -----------------
 bug fixes
-- queue details page failed to display on recent browsers (e.g. Firefox 6) for HA queues
+- queue details page failed to display on recent browsers (e.g. Firefox 6) for High Availability queues

 enhancements
 - more detailed global memory statistics shown